dailymotion/dailymotion-player-sdk-windows/README.md

  ### help center

- Question please use our help center: https://faq.dailymotion.com/hc
+Question please use our help center: https://faq.dailymotion.com/hc Issues may also be submited here: [GitHub issues tracker]

  ### Demo App

 A demo application has been been added that can help you query our public api and then launch the dailymotion player

- ### Feedback

-We are relying on the [GitHub issues tracker](issues) for feedback.
-File bugs or other issues http://github.com/dailymotion/dailymotion-player-sdk-windows/issues

-### TODO List

-Here is what is coming in the next months:

-- Improve Player SDK for Windows UWP apps

 **Warning:** **This library is up-to-date and maintained if you want to use the Dailymotion Player on your native Windows UWP apps**.